OpenEvalProject/evals/manuscripts/elife-62709/v1/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/62709/elife-62709-fig10-v1.jpg)

-**Figure 10.:** Arabidopsis thaliana seedlings.The ‘Structure Establishment Phase’ is correlated with disassembly of the PLB and gradual formation of the thylakoid membrane as well as an initial increase of eukaryotic (after 8 hr) and prokaryotic (after 24 hr) galactolipids and photosynthesis-related proteins (PSII subunits at 4 hr, PSI and cyt b6f at 12 hr).
+**Figure 10.:** The ‘Structure Establishment Phase’ is correlated with disassembly of the PLB and gradual formation of the thylakoid membrane as well as an initial increase of eukaryotic (after 8 hr) and prokaryotic (after 24 hr) galactolipids and photosynthesis-related proteins (PSII subunits at 4 hr, PSI and cyt b6f at 12 hr).
 The subsequent ‘Chloroplast Proliferation Phase’ is associated with an increase in chloroplast number in concomitance with cell expansion, a linear increase of prokaryotic and eukaryotic galactolipids and photosynthesis-related proteins, and increased grana stacking.
 The red curve (retrieved from the Figure 9) shows thylakoid surface/seedling dynamics during the de-etiolation process.

-## A set of 3D reconstructions of whole chloroplasts by SBF-SEM
+### A set of 3D reconstructions of whole chloroplasts by SBF-SEM

 In contrast to electron tomography, which is limited in the volume of observation, SBF-SEM allows the acquisition of ultrastructural data from large volumes of mesophyll tissue and the generation of 3D reconstructions of entire cells and chloroplasts (Figure 3 and Figure 8—figure supplement 1, Videos 1–4).
 SEM image resolution was sufficient to visualize stromal lamellae and grana contours, whereas grana segmentation in different lamellae was deduced according to our own TEM analysis and literature data (Figure 2—figure supplement 1 and Figure 3—figure supplement 1).
 This approach allowed us to obtain quantitative data of chloroplast and thylakoid structure at different developmental stages during de-etiolation at the whole-chloroplast level.
 By T96, the latest time point of our analysis, the total surface area of thylakoids present in the seedling cotyledons was about 700 mm2 (see values in Table 1 for calculation), about 500-fold greater than the surface area of one cotyledon at this developmental stage.
 This result is supported by previous estimates made regarding thylakoid surface area relative to leaf surface area (Bastien et al., 2016; Demé et al., 2014).
 Moreover, the extent of thylakoid surface area emphasizes how fast and efficient thylakoid biogenesis is during plant development, allowing plants to optimize light absorption capacity, ensuring their primary source of energy.

-## Chloroplast development: ‘structure establishment phase’
+### Chloroplast development: ‘structure establishment phase’

 We observed TEM images and quantified 3D chloroplast ultrastructure by SBF-SEM analysis during chloroplast differentiation.
 Typical etioplast structure of the PLB connected with tubular PTs was replaced by lamellar thylakoids by T4.
 Measurements of PLB diameter and thylakoid length and thickness were comparable with literature values (Biswal et al., 2013; Daum et al., 2010; Kirchhoff et al., 2011), indicating that these morphometric values are conserved between various model organisms.
 Thylakoid surface area per chloroplast increased 20-fold between T4 and T24.
 Remarkably, PSII maximum quantum yield (Fv/Fm) reached the maximal value (0.8) by T14, independent of light intensity (Figure 1D and Figure 1—figure supplement 1).
 This shows that PSII assembly, and more globally assembly of the photosynthetic machinery, occurs simultaneously with thylakoid membrane formation and that photosynthesis is operational almost immediately upon greening.